Web designers looking at computer screen inside agency office

 So, you’re ready to change your logo, you have a file with a transparent background ready to go, and you’re about to export the file.
 All you’re left to wonder is: What are the common WordPress logo sizes?

 The good news is, there is no hard and fast answer to this question.
-In general, you’ll want to ensure your logo file is large enough to be legible, especially if your logo employs the use of one or more words, but isn’t so large that it affects, moves, or shifts other elements of your site.
+In general, you’ll want to ensure your logo file is large enough to be legible on all devices, especially if your logo employs the use of one or more words, but not so large that it affects, moves, or shifts other elements of your site.

 The size required for your WordPress logo will likely depend on the shape of your logo and your theme, so check your theme’s documentation for specifics regarding what will look best for the sites using it.

 For a good starting point, try sizing square, triangular, or circular logos to 160×160 px and rectangular logos at 200×100 px.
-Publish the changes in a local environment to see how they look, and make any necessary tweaks to your sizing from there.
+Publish the changes in your testing environment to see how they look, and make any necessary tweaks to your sizing from there.

 Hopefully, this guide will help you use your logo effectively to build your visual identity across every page of your website.